AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

         - Double click the `OCSPowerBIConnector.exe` file and select **Next**.

-        - Optional: To install the connector to an on-premises data gateway, select `On-premises data gateway installation` and enter the directory where you want to install the connector.
+        - (Optional) To install the connector to an on-premises data gateway, select `On-premises data gateway installation` and enter the directory where you want to install the connector.

     - Silent installation